AdobeDocs/commerce-events/src/pages/events/rule-events.md

 --rules="qty|lessThan|20" --rules="category_id|in|3,4,5" --rules="name|regex|/^TV .*/i"
 ```

+You can use the `bin/magento events:list -v` command to display the contents of your subscribed events.

 ## Known limitations

 *  Registering a plugin-type event rule causes the system to generate a plugin for the parent rule. no additional generation is required for observer-type events.